X

 • Depart hotel for Otef Aza

-• Stop at key lookout points for an in-depth discussion of the complexity of the Gaza Border situation with a geopolitical expert
+• Stop at key lookout points for an in-depth discussion of the complexity of the Gaza Border situation.

 • Lunch at Osi Lankri Culinary Queen's House in Ofakim - Recognized as one of Ofakim's "Culinary Queens," Osi invites you to savor a home-cooked meal in her beautiful home.
 While enjoying the culinary experience, listen to her personal stories about life in the Envelope, her birthplace and hometown.
 Gain insights into how the October 7th attack affected her home, family, and neighborhood.